umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions-v8.md

 We can also see which runtime stack and version we are running.
 In this example we are running .NET and ASP.NET Version 4.8.

-Once the information has been added we can go ahead and preview the file.
-We will get a YAML file that will be used for the build server:
+Once the information has been added we can go ahead and preview the YAML file that will be used for the build server:

 ![Workflow configuration](images/workflow-preview.png)